nextcloud/appstore/docs/developer.rst

     * optional
     * must contain a php class which is registered as occ command
-    * will not be used, only validated
+    * will not be used, only validated ocsid
+    * optional
+    * used only to identify the app for Nextcloud versions 9 and 10
+    * equal to the id on the old app store, e.g. **https://apps.owncloud.com/content/show.php/Spreed.ME?content=174436** would use **174436**
+    * if not provided in your info.xml then the app will not be available for Nextcloud 9 and 10
+    * if you do not have an id yet, create an app on the apps.owncloud.com app store and use that id.
+This ensure that duplicate ids are not used accidentally
+    * deprecated; Support will be moved once 9 an 10 run out of support

 The following character maximum lengths are enforced: